-- 6.1 Following the initial allocation of places to Year 7, ranked waiting lists under criteria 5.2.2, 5.2.3 and 5.2.4 will be maintained and will remain valid until 31 December in the year of entry for all candidates who were deemed to be of selective ability in the Entrance Test but who did not receive an offer of a place at WHSG and who have not had a higher preference offer.
+- 6.1 Following the initial allocation of places to Year 7, ranked waiting lists under criteria 5.2.2, 5.2.3 and 5.2.4 will be maintained and will remain valid until 31 December.
 At the end of the Autumn Term of the year of entry, the ranked waiting lists for Year 7 will be deleted.
 At this stage, parents/carers will be contacted and asked to confirm if they wish their daughter to be added to the open waiting list (non-ranked) for the remainder of Year 7. - 6.2 Girls of eligible age who have not sat the Year 7 Entrance Test (SET and NWSSEE) may join the open waiting list (non-ranked) from the start of the spring term in the year of entry by completing a mid-term application form via the London Borough of Sutton.
-Should a place become available after this date in Year 7, any candidate on the open waiting list will be required to sit the mid-term tests in line with section 7 of the Admissions Policy. - 6.3 If the admission number for Year 7 falls below the PAN of 210 prior to 31 December in the year of entry, an offer will be made to the next child on the relevant ranked waiting list. - 6.4 The address to be used for waiting lists after the initial allocation of places will be the child's current permanent place of residence.
+Should a place become available after this date in Year 7, any candidate on the open waiting list will be required to sit a mid-term test in line with section 7 of the Admissions Policy. - 6.3 If the admission number for Year 7 falls below the PAN of 210 prior to 31 December in the year of entry, an offer will be made to the next child on the relevant ranked waiting list. - 6.4 The address to be used for waiting lists after the initial allocation of places will be the child's current permanent place of residence.
 Any offer is conditional upon the child living at the appropriate address on the relevant date as published by the Local Authority.
 See definition of "home address" in paragraph 5.2.4 above.
 Parents/carers have a responsibility to notify the School and Local Authority of any change of address and provide the relevant documentary evidence.